 Habitat in the wild

-• Symphysodon aequifasciatus Pellegrin, 1904 (blue discus or brown discus) – it is the most widespread species and has various color variations.
+- Symphysodon aequifasciatus Pellegrin, 1904 (blue or brown discus): The most widespread wild species, known for its range of natural color variations.

-• Symphysodon discus Heckel, 1840 (red discus or Heckel discus) – it is highly sought after by hobbyists and is known for its distinct and vibrant coloration.
+- Symphysodon discus Heckel, 1840 (red or Heckel discus): Highly prized among hobbyists for its distinct red hues and bold patterning.

 Where do discus fish come from?